 What consequences can nicknames have on children?
 When do nicknames end up becoming bullying?
 What can be done in this situation?
 Continue reading to find out more.

-Although these nicknames, in principle, don’t intend to cause bullying or harm to the other, they often produce negative consequences that can increasingly go further if not intervened earlier.
+Although these nicknames, in principle, don’t intend to cause bullying or harm, they often produce negative consequences.

 Some of these consequences may be: